+Notes

-Notes Actuarially determined contribution rates are calculated as of December 31 of odd numbered years.
+Actuarially determined contribution rates are calculated as of December 31 of odd numbered years.
 The actuarially determined contribution rate determined by the valuation is effective for the biennium period beginning with the fiscal year following the valuation date.
-Effective December 31, 2022, valuations are performed annually with the actuarially determined contribution rate effective for the calendar year one year after the vaulation date.
+Effective December 31, 2022, valuations are performed annually with the actuarially determined contribution rate effective for the calendar year one year after the valuation date.

-Amortization method: Level percentage of payroll, closed Remaining amortization period: 15 years as of the measurement date Asset valuation method: 5-year smoothed market; 20% corridor

-Salary increases: 8.00% to 2.75%, including inflation

-Retirement age: Experience-based table of rates that are specific to the type of eligibility condition.
+Actuarial cost method: Amortization method: Entry Age Normal Level percentage of payroll, closed Remaining amortization period: 15 years as of the measurement date Asset valuation method: 5-year smoothed market; 20% corridor Inflation: 2.50% Salary increases: 8.00% to 2.75%, including inflation Investment rate of return: 6.75% Retirement age: Experience-based table of rates that are specific to the type of eligibility condition.
 Mortality: 2019 Municipal Retirees of Texas mortality tables are used.
 Generational mortality improvements applied using the ultimate rates of Scale MP-2014.